bacchilu/wa_server/README.md

 fastapi dev src/main.py
 ```

-The app exposes three main endpoints:
+The app exposes these endpoints:

 - `GET /` – handles the Meta webhook verification challenge and returns HTTP 403 when invalid.
 - `POST /` – logs incoming webhook payloads to stdout and responds with `200 OK`.
-- `GET /send_message` – sends a sample text message through the WhatsApp Cloud API using the configured credentials.
+- `GET /send_test_message` – sends a sample text message through the WhatsApp Cloud API using the configured credentials.
+- `POST /send_message` – accepts JSON input and relays a custom WhatsApp message via the Cloud API.

 ## Docker